Projectors

 On every previous console version, and even on PC with a hard drive, GTA V was a notorious slow loader.
 Especially loading into story mode from the main menu.
 That took forever.
 Now on Series X and PS5 it takes what feels like just a few seconds.
 Alongside Horizon Forbidden West, this is the most impressive demonstration of the custom SSDs used by PS5 and Series X/S to date.
 It’s not limited to the initial loading, in-game as well there are essentially no waits for stuff to load.
 Also, everything from the phones used by main characters to the map feels very snappy.

-Rockstar sure took their time to optimise this version.
+Rockstar sure took their time to optimize this version.
 You choose from fidelity, performance, and performance RT.
 Fidelity is, as usual by now, 4K 30Hz and we don’t recommend this one.
 It’s supposed to have the highest visual settings, and it is full 4K, but also feels sluggish.
 Performance mode is upscaled 1440p in locked 60Hz, while performance RT is the same but with ray tracing, so there are supposed to be some compromises in frame rate to accommodate ray tracing.
 We’ve tried all three and performance RT is by far the most enjoyable and best looking.

 Sure, fidelity mode is slightly sharper but we don’t like gaming in 30 frames per second if given a choice.
 Performance mode seems a little bit odd, since performance RT has an excellent frame rate plus ray tracing.